Brisbane City Views

 Welcome to Brisbane and my views

-Dear readers, what we are going to write here, it is the first impression that I had about Brisbane city, when I disembarked in 1961.
-The views that I found most interesting, as seen through the eyes of an emigrant arriving in Brisbane by boat in the early sixties and other things about Brisbane city as well; we are also describing how I was welcomed to Brisbane by my relatives and friends.
+Dear readers, let me tell you the first impression that I had about Brisbane, when I disembarked in 1961, and the views as seen through the eyes of an emigrant arriving in Brisbane by boat in the early sixties, and talk about how I was welcomed to Brisbane by my relatives and friends.

-As we have said in our last article, in this article we are going to tell you about my first impression of Brisbane city, which are those impressions that we keep with us our entire life; so, let us start from the docks where I have just arrived and disembarked; as soon as I disembarked in Brisbane I met with my brother and other friends, so, I let them guide me what to do next, after all they were here before me and they knew what we had to do and where we had to go, as we know all newcomers arriving from a foreign country have to go through custom to check all their belongings out, so, we did that and then we were free to go to our own destination, in Brisbane or any other place in Queensland, since this was the last stop that the ship made in Australia, so all the new comers coming to Australia disembarked
+So, let me tell you about my first impression of Brisbane city, which are those impressions that we keep with us our entire.
+Let us start from the docks where I have arrived and disembarked; as soon as I disembarked in Brisbane I met with my brother and other friends, so, I let them guide me what to do next, after all they were here before me, so, they knew what we had to do and where we had to go.
+As we know newcomers arriving from a foreign country have to go through custom to check their belongings, so, we did that and then we were free to go to our destination, in Brisbane or any other place in Queensland, since this was the last stop that the ship made in Australia, so, all the new comers coming to Australia disembarked

 Brisbane City Hall Australia Google Map